Modern Foreign Languages

 The A-Level qualification in each language consists of three exams.

 Paper 1: Listening, reading and translation

 Paper 2: Written response to works and translation.

 Studying a language at A-Level enables the student to achieve an extremely high level of proficiency in the target language.
 In addition to researching and discussion social, cultural, historical and political issues relevant to the country or countries in question, students will also study one film and one book from the target country.
 Students are expected to keep up-to-date with current affairs in the target language country and to research its culture and history.

 We have developed an enrichment programme that includes trips abroad, theatre and cinema visits and a visit to Queen Mary University’s Department of Language and Film Studies.

-Students who have studied Languages are ideally suited to pursue careers in a wide range of areas, including, Law, journalism, tourism, translation and interpreting, government, finance and education.
+Students who have studied Languages are ideally suited to pursue careers in a wide range of areas.
+Whatever career path you may be thinking of choosing, speaking a foreign language will be an asset.
+A brief look at any of the main recruitment websites will show a wide range of opportunities available for language speakers in areas as diverse as law, sales, marketing, science, IT, engineering and many more.
+Speaking a foreign language will often give you a genuine advantage over other applicants.
 Several of our students have continued their language study at university for single honours or two languages combined or with other subjects such as Economics and History.